arun-gupta/sqlite-mcp-server/docs/http-wrapper.md

 The SQLite MCP Server includes an optional HTTP wrapper that provides REST-like access to MCP tools.
 This allows for easy testing and integration with standard HTTP clients while maintaining the underlying MCP protocol structure.

+**Note:** This project has been fully converted to TypeScript for better type safety and developer experience.
+The HTTP wrapper internally spawns the MCP server as a child process, providing both HTTP API and MCP server functionality from a single container.

 ## Available HTTP Endpoints

 ### Basic Operations